 Diagnosis of Celiac Disease

-- In a child—if the child eats well but still shows signs of malnutrition (especially if there is a family history of the disease) despite a normal, healthy appetite
+- In a child with signs of malnutrition (especially if there is a family history of the disease) despite a normal, healthy appetite

 - The presence of certain antibodies to gluten, which are produced by the immune system

 - Evidence of malabsorption of nutrients, such as anemia and vitamin and mineral deficiencies

 —a thin, lighted tube inserted down the throat to examine and biopsy the intestine

 |Copyright © Nucleus Medical Media, Inc.

 —Performed via endoscopy to confirm the diagnosis of celiac disease.
 It requires the removal of a small sample of tissue from the small intestine during endoscopy to test for flattened and damaged villi.
 If the biopsy shows signs of celiac disease, you may be put on a gluten-free diet for about 3-6 months.
 After that time, a second biopsy may be done to look for signs of improvement, such as positive changes in the villi of the small intestine.

 Celiac disease.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114570/Celiac-disease.
 Updated September 14, 2016.
 Accessed October 3, 2016.